minfux/website/content/blogs/thinkpad-lid-replacement/index.md

 ### Read the part number

-In the previous image, you can see the part number or "P/N, for short," written out at the botton-left corner of the lid.
-In my case the number is `FA12D000100`.
+In the previous image, you can see the part number or “P/N, for short,” written out in the bottom-left corner of the lid.
+In my case, the number is `FA12D000100`.
 We can now use this information to verify that we are purchasing the right part.

 {{< alert >}}
 **Warning!** It is very important that you buy a new component according to the part number that you have!
-In the case of the T480 there are two configurations available.
+In the case of the T480, there are two configurations available.
 One model with a plastic top lid and one with a magnesium composite top lid.
 Both come with different bezels that are not cross-compatible.
 {{< /alert >}}

 ## Purchasing the replacement

-Now this part is not something that you usually pick up from your local electronics retailer.
+Now, this part is not something that you usually pick up from your local electronics retailer.
 There is of course the chance that repair shops have these lying around, but in this case we will be purchasing it from AliExpress.
 Another option which seems to have an abundance of them as of writing is eBay.
 On AliExpress, some listings can be ambiguous about whether the part you're buying is the plastic or the metal one.
 Some listings may straight up list the wrong part number.
-If it's not immediately obvious from the pictures or the description of the listing on which part is being sold then I recommend verifying this information from the seller.
+If it's not immediately obvious from the pictures or the description of the listing on which part is being sold, then I recommend verifying this information from the seller.
 If the seller fails to provide a straight answer, then I'd steer clear of them.
-In the upcoming steps we will be installing the new lid where we will be using some thin double-sided acrylic tape to re-secure the components so I'd recommend picking up that as well in this step if you don't already have something similar.
+In the upcoming steps we will be installing the new lid where we will be using some thin double-sided acrylic tape to re-secure the components.
+I'd recommend picking up that as well in this step if you don't already have something similar.

 ## Removing the old lid

-If the previous steps have been tedious then it is about to get even more involved.
+If the previous steps have been tedious, then it is about to get even more involved.
 We are going to be removing the original components from the old lid which include the camera module and its cable, the LED and its cable, the antenna wires and hinges.
-When bought separately, the lid doesn't come with these parts pre-installed and I obviously want to reuse them.
+When bought separately, the lid doesn't come with these parts pre-installed, and you certainly want to reuse them.

 ### Disconnect the antenna wires